Psychotherapy

 Some Assumptions I Work From

-I believe that God, in His mysterious design, permits our fallen world and our trauma as the embodied pathway to draw us deeper into Himself and each other.
+I believe God, in His mysterious design, permits our fallen world and our trauma as the embodied pathway to draw us deeper into Himself and each other.

 I believe He was present for yours.